 Theatre for Life CIC has teamed up with Southampton Children’s Hospital, Solent Mind and Southampton City Council Cultural Services in a cross-community film project titled ‘Emerge’.

 ‘Emerge’ will be a devised performance, humanising stories of communities dealing with hidden disability and mental health, connecting with audiences through stories of hope and resilience.
 Theatre for Life youth company will have the opportunity to explore stories respectfully and with authenticity using verbatim theatre to capture this time period accurately.
 The project aims to supports patient empowerment, self-esteem and resilience.
-‘Emerge’ will provide an important creative lifeline at this time of crisis to support mental health.
-It will also improve access to arts and heritage for young patients aged 14-25 years old with long-term health conditions, some of whom are shielding and at higher risk from COVID-19.

 More details soon:

 Southampton Migration Digital Museum